Big, bigger, Phuket

 The northern part of Karon is nearly deserted, so if you’re after a more peaceful stretch of sand, this is the place to go.

-Search for the best and cheapest hotels near Karon here (adlink).
+Search for the best hotels near Karon here (adlink).

 Kata Beach & Kata Noi Beach – Child-friendly beaches on the west coast